lolotrgeek/react-native-service-notify/README.md

 ```

 ## Notes
-Decoupling is achieved by using redux for the service state and useEffect for the app state.
-The Service state is accessed with a deviceEvent listener.

-This allows for greater flexibility on the front-end and predictablity on the backend.

-If decoupling doesn't matter then the Service state (defined in index.js) can shared with the app state by passing it via a prop.
+It is possible to increase efficiency to 'couple' the Service State and App State.
+The app state will update much faster.
+This creates a timing issue where the App state is ahead of the Service State.
+Only couple if timing doesn't matter between the Service and App.
+A coupled version can be found in the `/couple` directory.

 ## ToDo
 - decouple HeartbeatModule from timer example